When One Job Isn't Enough: Why People in Mallorca Often Work Multiple Shifts

 An appeal to planning and responsibility

 The island lives off tourism — and that is a good thing.
 But if in the end three jobs stand between people and a decent quality of life, then that is no success.
 Investors, politicians and businesses must think together: whoever builds and plans here carries responsibility for the families connected to their projects.
-Son Ferrer, Palma, Port d’Alcúdia — everywhere there are people who get up, work and want to return home without having to count more shifts.
+Son Ferrer, Palma, Port d’Alcúdia — everywhere there are people who get up, work and want to return home without having to count more shifts, a reality reflected in data on how many people in the Balearic Islands work two or three jobs.

 Short-term help is necessary.
 In the long run we need an economic structure that allows people to live on Mallorca with a proper job.
 Otherwise the island risks not only tourist dominance but quietly emptying — shift by shift.